Department website: http://reedcollegeofmedia.wvu.edu

 - Master of Science in Journalism

-The College of Media is located on the downtown campus in Martin Hall, WVU’s oldest building (constructed in 1870).
+The College of Media has two prime locations on campus: its "home" is located on the downtown campus in Martin Hall, WVU’s oldest building (constructed in 1870), and its new 10,000 square-foot Media Innovation Lab is located on the nearby Evansdale campus, close to programs focusing on the arts, engineering and health care.

 Master of Science in Journalism Program